umhau/umhau.github.io/_posts/2021-9-16-expand-raid-additional-disk.md

 ```

 Then, we tell the RAID array that hey, actually, there's (4 preexisting + 1 new hot spare) _5 disks_ in the array.
 This is also where we need to know where we can put that backup file.

+By the way, if you're doing that thing where you add multiple hot spares at a time, then here you should tell the RAID array that you have e.g. (4 preexisting disks, and 2 hot spares = ) 6 disks in the array, instead of 5.

 ```sh
 # identify the raid device